redist_smc

 The strength of the automatic population tempering.
 Try values of 0.01-0.05 to start if the algorithm gets stuck on the final few splits.

-iteration.
-Used to loosen the constraint when the sampler is getting stuck
+A multiplier for the population constraint on the final iteration.
+Used to loosen the constraint when the sampler is getting stuck on the final split.

-should be tried first, since using
+should be tried first, since usingfinal_infl

-will actually change the target distribution.
+will actually change the target distribution.- ref_name

-a name for the existing plan, which will be added as a
+a name for the existing plan, which will be added as a reference plan, or

-output.
-Defaults to the column name of the existing plan.
+to not include the initial plan in the output.
+Defaults to the column name of the existing plan.- verbose

 Whether to print out intermediate information while sampling.
 Recommended.